 Jatasura’s haste worked against him.
 Burdened by the weight of his captives and the stolen weapons, his speed faltered, giving Sahadeva enough time to follow him.
 Soon, Sahadeva spotted the powerful form of Bhima, who had returned and was approaching swiftly, bearing his mighty mace and angered by the danger his family faced.

 Realizing that escape was now impossible, Jatasura turned to confront Bhima and attempted to subdue him with a surprise wrestling move.
 But Bhima, unmatched in strength and skill, broke free from the hold, and a fierce battle ensued.
 In the tumultuous fight, both adversaries used their full strength, uprooting nearby trees to strike one another.
 When the trees lay shattered, they turned to hand-to-hand combat, delivering heavy blows that shook the ground.
 Bhima, with unmatched ferocity, struck a powerful blow to Jatasura’s jaw, rendering him unconscious.
+This fierce transformation of Bhima’s strength stood in stark contrast to divine manifestations such as Vishwarupa, where power is expressed through cosmic form rather than brute force.
 Seizing the opportunity, Bhima lifted the dazed Asura and smashed him to the ground, dashing his head to pieces and ending his life.
+This visceral display of Bhima’s raw power sharply contrasts with divine manifestations such as Vishwarupa, where power is expressed not through physical might but through boundless cosmic form.

 The Pandavas, freed from captivity, were deeply grateful to Bhima for his timely rescue and courage.
 They returned to their camp, carrying their reclaimed weapons and reflecting on the dangers that lurked even in their place of exile.

 The death of Jatasura did not end the enmity with his kin.
 His son, fueled by a desire for vengeance, later joined Duryodhana in the great war of Kurukshetra, determined to avenge his father’s death.
 On the twelfth day of the battle, Jatasura’s son met his fate at the hands of Ghatotkacha, Bhima’s son, continuing the cycle of enmity between the Pandavas and the Asura clan.
-Thus, the legacy of Jatasura’s treachery and Bhima’s valor echoed even into the epic battle of Kurukshetra, underscoring the fateful ties of loyalty, vengeance, and honor that bind the lives of heroes, demons, and gods in the vast fabric of Hindu mythology.
+Thus, the legacy of Jatasura’s treachery and Bhima’s valor echoed even into the epic battle of Kurukshetra, underscoring the fateful ties of loyalty, vengeance, and honor that bind the lives of heroes, demons, and gods in the vast fabric of Hindu mythology, including nurturing figures like Yashoda – Adoptive Mother of Krishna, whose maternal devotion to Krishna reflects the softer, compassionate side of divine engagement.